ezou626/ropbench/README.md

 pip install -r requirements.txt
 ```

 Then, run the test script.
-Sudp is required so the script can disable/enable certain protections like stack canaries, ASLR, etc.
+Sudo is required so the script can disable/enable certain protections like stack canaries, ASLR, etc.

 ```bash
 sudo python -m main.py